the-expanse/SideQuestWiki/BMBF.md

 ----

 Step 1

-Install both both the `BMBF_TVWrapper.apk` And `com.weloveoculus.BMBF.apk`s from the link below
+Have a purchased copy of Beatsaber installed in your headset, then Install both both the `BMBF_TVWrapper.apk` And `com.weloveoculus.BMBF.apk`s from the link below onto your PC

 ### BMBF APKs
 https://github.com/kihecido/BMBF/releases